mjmandelah07/mjmandelah07/README.md

 - 👋 Hi, I’m aramide mojisola oluwadamilola.
-- 👀 I’m interested in data science and back end development.
+- 👀 I’m interested in software developmen.
-- 🌱 I’m currently learning python and php.
+- 🌱 I’m currently learning python and javascript.
-- 💞️ I’m looking for mentor or sponsor
 - 📫 How to reach me, text me on whatsapp{08167065474}

 <!---